Emanuel Augustus: You Can’t Keep a Good Man Down

 “Frank James would make all of us run two laps around the lake here in Baton Rouge,” Morvant says.
 “We would be jogging.
 But Emanuel would be running.
 He would lap us around the lake.
 By the time we finished two laps, he had already finished a third.”

 Throughout his pro career, Augustus traveled around the world with a pair of gloves over his shoulder, ready to take on anyone who challenged him.
 Despite all of his experience, he never watched a single second of film or video on any opponent he faced.
-Russia, Germany, Denmark—did it matter where his opponent was.
+Russia, Germany, Denmark—didn’t matter where his opponent was.
 In another guy’s hometown, judges weren’t going to give you a fair shake anyway.
 Especially when your opponent is maintaining an undefeated record that’s good for the promoter’s business.

-Early in his career, Augustus was 8-4-1, with all four losses coming in his only four fights at the time in Texas, a state notorious for controversial decisions that favored hometown fighters.
+Early in his career, Augustus was 8-4-1, with all four losses coming in his only four fights at the time in Texas—a state notorious for controversial decisions that favored hometown fighters.
 “Even with those losses, Emanuel was still seen as a talented guy,” Morvant says.
 “Early in his career, they threw him into a 10-round fight with a guy named Pete Taliaferro.
 Taliaferro was 31-5, and he fought him in his hometown of Mobile, Alabama.
 Emanuel fought well enough to win some of those fights in Texas, but that was the first big fight that he had where most of the crowd thought that Emanuel had won the fight.”

 In September of 1998, Augustus flew to Denmark on three days notice to fight their 38-1 contender Soren Sondergaard.
 Augustus floored Sondergaard twice in an eight-round fight.
 He was awarded a draw for his efforts.
 Twelve days later, he beat Eduardo Martinez in New Orleans with a sixth-round KO.
 Another 10 days after that, he flew to England to beat Jon Thaxton.
-While most fighters require 12 weeks of training camp to prepare, Augustus fought three professional fighters in three different countries in a span of three weeks.
+While most fighters require 12 weeks of training camp to prepare, Augustus fought three professional fighters in three different countries in a span of four weeks.

 It was that fighting spirit that made Augustus a crowd favorite throughout his whole career.
 Augustus last fought in January of 2011.
 Fighting a 23-0 Kronk Gym prospect named Vernon Paris at the Silverdome in Pontiac, Michigan, Augustus looked like an old fighter, taking several blows to an already damaged left eye.
 Then, seeing his opponent was out of gas in the fifth round, Augustus stepped on the pedal with furious combinations.
 When the ring announcer revealed that Paris had won, with the help of two innocuous point deductions for Augustus by the referee, boos rained down from the Silverdome crowd for their hometown fighter.